How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 Massachusetts enforces the strictest lead paint law in the nation under 105 CMR 460.
 The requirement is triggered by two conditions: (1) a child under age 6 will reside in the home, and (2) the home was built before 1978.
 Since most foster placements involve young children and the median Massachusetts home was built in the early 1970s, this combination affects the majority of Massachusetts foster care applicants who are homeowners.

-The critical point that stops applications cold: DCF requires a clean lead inspection certificate before it will approve your license.
-This is not something you can defer to address after placement.
-If your home hasn't been inspected or treated, your home study cannot be completed.
+The critical point that stops applications cold: DCF requires the applicable lead-compliance letter before a child under six can be placed.
+This is not something you can defer until after placement.
+If your home has not been inspected or treated, the placement requirement remains unresolved.

 The other critical point that most applicants miss: having lead paint in your home does not disqualify you.
 A lead inspection is a determination of hazard status, not a binary pass/fail on the presence of lead.
 There are three possible outcomes: